Lovesickness: History

-In both antiquity and the Middle Ages, lovesickness was often explained by an imbalance in the humors.
+In the Middle Ages, unrequited love was considered "a trauma which, for the medieval melancholic, was difficult to relieve."
+Treatments included light therapy, rest, exposure to nature, and a diet of lamb, lettuce, fish, eggs, and ripe fruit.
+In the Middle Ages, lovesickness was often explained by an imbalance in the humors.
 An excess of black bile, the humor correlated with melancholy, was usually considered the cause.